cuttlebelle/cuttlebelle/README.md

 ## 💡 Why yet another static site generator?

 All static site generators I have used restrict you to use one layout per page.
-Todays webdesign needs have outgrown this and we often find ourself either adding code into our content pages (markdown files, liquid templates) or content into our layout pages.
+Todays webdesign needs have outgrown this and we often find ourself either adding code into our content pages (markdown files, liquid templates) or content into our code.
 That makes updating and maintaining a page hard, especially for a non-technical content author.

-I needed a generator that can **separate content from code** as cleanly as possible while still staying a static site generator.
+I needed a generator that can **separate content from code** as cleanly as possible while still staying a static site generator and as dynamic as possible.

 [React](https://facebook.github.io/react/) comes with the component paradigm and was exactly what I’m looking for.
 [JSX](https://facebook.github.io/react/docs/introducing-jsx.html) enables a very easy templating like way to write components while still keeping the power of